Observation of Braid-Protected Unpaired Exceptional Points

-Figure~\ref{fig:suppl3} illustrates the measured Fermi arcs in $H_s$ with the increasing of $s$.
-The initial model $H_{s=0}=H_{\delta=1}^{M}$ (shown in Figs.~\ref{fig:suppl1}(c) and (d)) hosts two topologically nontrivial Fermi arcs, each along a great circle.
-For increasing $s$, these two Fermi arcs are cleaved into three segments by the exceptional points.
+Figure~\ref{fig:suppl3} illustrates the measured Fermi arcs in $H_s$ as $s$ increases.
+The initial model $H_{s=0}=H_{\delta=1}^{M}$ [shown in Figs.~\ref{fig:suppl1}(c) and (d)] hosts two topologically nontrivial Fermi arcs, each along a great circle.
+With increasing $s$, these two Fermi arcs are cleaved into three segments by the exceptional points.
 Upon the annihilation of the EP2s with $s>3/4$, two of the Fermi arcs, terminated by exceptional points, are eliminated from the Brillouin zone.